-Hiring a roofing specialist for a roof repair is an important decision.
-But to make an informed decision, it’s advisable that you also understand what a roof repair project entails.
+Hiring a roofing specialist for a roof replacement is an important decision.
+But to make an informed decision, it’s advisable that you also understand what a roof replacement project entails.

 Removing Old Material and Applying Foundation Material

 After the shingles have been removed, the next step requires any minor fixes and repairs of the roof, itself.
 If the roof is in poor condition, however, the crew may need to replace any bad wood with new plywood sheathing boards.
 These boards come in various sizes, depending on your type of roof.

 In some cases, the contractor may decide to install ice dam protection, which is a synthetic waterproof barrier.
 It is designed to prevent melting ice from backing up under the shingles and causing severe damage.
 Following this procedure, the team will lay down asphalt roofing paper over the roof sheathing, which will create an inner barrier against water infiltration.
 There will be several overlapping rows of such roofing paper progressing upward from the base of the roof toward its peak.
 These are usually tacked or stapled in place.

 The next step is to apply metal drip edging all around the edge of the roof.
 This edging is used on both the eave and gable sides.
 The metal drip edge will be nailed in place over the roofing paper or ice guard, depending on the circumstances.
 Wherever necessary, the crew will also apply new valley flashing along the areas where two roof plates meet.
 The valley flashing is usually nailed to the roofing deck and sealed with roofing caulk.